-The guidelines on preclinical Alzheimer's define this condition as a newly recognized stage of the disease.
+The guidelines on preclinical Alzheimer's define this condition as a newly recognized hypothesis on preclinical stages.
 In a "preclinical" disease stage, key biological changes are under way in the body, but the disease has not yet caused any noticeable "clinical" symptoms.
 Current scientific evidence suggests that in preclinical Alzheimer's, brain changes caused by the disease may begin years — or even decades — before symptoms such as memory loss and confusion occur.
-The guidelines are not an immediate call for diagnosis of this preclinical stage and do not include specific diagnostic criteria.
-They rather propose a research agenda to identify biomarkers that may signal when these presymptomatic brain changes begin.
+The guidelines for this stage are research only and are not an immediate call for diagnosis of this preclinical stage and do not include specific diagnostic criteria.
+They propose a research agenda to identify biomarkers that may signal when these presymptomatic brain changes begin.

-Biomarkers, such as those sought for Alzheimer's disease, are benchmarks in the body that can be reliably measured to indicate the presence or absence of a disease, or the likelihood of later developing a disease.
+Biomarkers, such as those sought for Alzheimer's disease, are biological changes in the body that can be reliably measured to indicate the presence or absence of a disease, or the likelihood of later developing a disease.
 For example, blood glucose levels are a biomarker for diabetes, and blood cholesterol levels are a biomarker for heart disease.
-The strongest biomarker candidates for Alzheimer's disease include brain imaging studies using magnetic resonance imaging (MRI) or positron emission tomography (PET), and proteins in cerebrospinal fluid (CSF).
+Biomarkers for Alzheimer's disease include brain imaging such as using magnetic resonance imaging (MRI) or positron emission tomography (PET), and proteins in cerebrospinal fluid (CSF).

 The guidelines for MCI due to Alzheimer's and Alzheimer's dementia also include research proposals for future use of biomarkers to increase diagnostic accuracy and optimize treatment.
 The neuropathologic guidelines recommend use of biomarker data to complement autopsy findings to help advance understanding of how closely biomarkers correlate with underlying physical processes.